DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:27:58\] **Nathan Wrigley:** Yeah.
 Another option of course would be to just to take these ever so familiar icons.

 Actually, I think the Spotify icon is really familiar.
-I think the YouTube one is, I’m not so sure about the Apple Podcast icon.
+I think the YouTube one is, I’m not so sure about the Apple chat icon.
 I just don’t know if that’s ingrained in people’s heads.
 No, but you often see that on websites, don’t you?
 Maybe.
 I don’t know.
 Here I. Somewhere very top like an extra bar, which sticks.

 which is just separate with those sort of subscribe icons. you might have a Twitter handle or something like that.
 We’re not going down that route.
 This is all audio, but that might be an option as well as to is to put it, is to put those icons simply.
 There.
 I dunno.
 I’m conflicted about that.